Travel and Mobility · Revenue & Growth

 In one sentence

-AI-native sales prospecting for airlines is a phased engagement (Discovery 2 weeks → Build 6 weeks → Run continuous) that ships a production workflow on top of PSS and GDS, moves qualified meetings by +3.4× against the airlines baseline, and is operated under revenue & growth governance from day one.
+AI-native sales prospecting for airlines — A phased engagement that ships a production sales prospecting workflow on top of PSS and GDS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on qualified meetings: +3.4×.

 Key facts